openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Format Identifier

-The Credential format identifier is `ldp_vc`.
+The Credential Format Identifier is `ldp_vc`.

 When the `format` value is `ldp_vc`, the entire Credential Offer, Authorization Details, Credential Request and Credential Issuer metadata, including `credential_definition` object, MUST NOT be processed using JSON-LD rules.

 The `@context` value in the `credential_definition` object can be used by the Wallet to check whether it supports a certain VC or not.
 If necessary, the Wallet could apply JSON-LD processing to the Credential issued by the Credential Issuer.

-Note: Data Integrity used to be called Linked Data Proofs, hence the "ldp" in the Credential format identifier.
+Note: Data Integrity used to be called Linked Data Proofs, hence the "ldp" in the Credential Format Identifier.

 #### Credential Issuer Metadata {#server-metadata-ldp-vc}

 Cryptographic algorithm names used in the `credential_signing_alg_values_supported` parameter SHOULD be one of those defined in [@LD_Suite_Registry].

-The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters):
+The following additional Credential Issuer metadata parameters are defined for this Credential Format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters):

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
 It consists of the following parameters defined by this specification:
   * `@context`: REQUIRED.
 Array as defined in [@VC_DATA], Section 4.1.